"Gratitude turns what we have into enough."

 The Lover archetype is about connection, intimacy, enjoyment, and devotion.
 Gratitude is the Lover's mature expression.
 It knows that relationship is a gift, not a guarantee, and honors that preciousness.

-From this place, you begin to experience yourself as a kind of "seed" of presence.
-Your being matters.
-You become more attuned to the ways your existence weaves into the larger fabric of life.
+From this place, we experience ourselves as a "seed" of presence.
+Our being matters.
+We become attuned to the ways our existence weaves into the larger fabric of life.

 The Feel of Gratitude

-When gratitude is genuine, there's a particular quality to your experience.
-You feel warmer, softer, more open.
+When gratitude is genuine, we feel warmer, softer, more open.
 There's a sense of fullness rather than lack, and a grounded presence that brings calm.

 This feeling isn't forced or performed.
-It arises naturally when you actually notice what you have, what you've received, what's working, and you allow yourself to take it in fully.
+It arises naturally when we notice what we have, what we've received, what's working, and allow ourselves to take it in fully.

-Gratitude also has a quality of humility.
-You recognize that you didn't create everything yourself.
-You've been helped, supported, given to, and shaped by connections.
+Gratitude also carries humility.
+We recognize that we didn't create everything ourselves.
+We've been helped, supported, and shaped by connections.

 Gratitude and Difficulty

 Mature gratitude doesn't require that everything be good.
-You can be grateful and also acknowledge what's hard, unfair, or even painful.
+We can be grateful and acknowledge what's hard, unfair, or painful.

 Gratitude often deepens through difficulty.
-When you've faced loss, you appreciate what remains.
-When you've been sick, you value health in a new and richer way.
+When we've faced loss, we appreciate what remains.
+When we've been sick, we value health in a new and richer way.

 The Shadows of Gratitude